 Genesis 6:5-8.
 5 The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually 6 And the Lord regretted that he had made man on the earth, and it grieved him to his heart.7 So the Lord said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”8 But Noah found favor in the eyes of the Lord.

 The sin that was unleashed into humanity in Genesis 3 is in full bloom by Genesis 6.
 Not just outwardly in their wicked behavior, but inwardly too.
 Sin runs deep into every layer of the soul of man – every intention of the thoughts of his heart.
 Every imagination, thought, choice, and emotion is corrupt.
-Can you see sin at work around you?
+Can you see sin at work in and around you?
 In what ways?

 This is the hopeless condition of humanity.
 We are rotten down to the very center of our hearts.
 Left alone, every one of us would let our evil imaginations move us deeper and deeper into wickedness.
-It’s so bad that God is sorrowing over his once good creation.
+It’s so bad in Genesis six that God is sorrowing over his once good creation.
 What before brought him delight is now consummately evil.
 It’s so desperate that the only option is to blot us all out.

 Here is one of the most hope filled sentences in the Old Testament – But Noah found favor in the eyes of the Lord.

 Noah’s father, Lamech, whose name means “despairing” named his son Noah which means “rest.”
 In an age of great despair Lamech chose to hope.
 To hope in God’s rest.
-He believed that his son Noah would break the curse and restore us to our place in the garden (Gen. 5:29).
+He believed that his son Noah would break the curse and restore us to our place of resting in the garden (Gen. 5:29).
 That he was to be the serpent crushing hero.

 Genesis 7:1.
 Then the Lord said to Noah, “Go into the ark, you and all your household, for I have seen that you are righteous before me in this generation.”